 If you're making this salad for meal prep, wait to add the bread crumbs until you're ready to serve the salad.
 Unless you like soggy panko, that is!

 This salad is so versatile!
 Serve it alongside your favorite meal, or add extra toppings (like fresh or roasted veggies, olives, sun dried tomatoes, dried fruit, beans, hummus, etc.) and enjoy it as a main dish salad.

 However you serve it, this is simple Kale Salad recipe is one you'll want to add to your weekly rotation ... it's that good!

-If you enjoyed this easy Massaged Kale Salad with Lemon Dressing, you’re in luck!
+If you love kale, you're in luck!
 I have tons of other kale salad recipes for you to try:

 - Mexican Kale Salad with Chili Lime Vinaigrette